ManjitShortcut/flutter_popup/README.md

                     value: FilterOption.FilterOptionFav),
                 PopupMenuItem(
                     child: Text("Show All"),
-                    value: FilterOption.FilterOptionAll), // value are dynamic if you pass int then on select method you will identified by Int. best option use enum .
+                    value: FilterOption.FilterOptionAll), // value are dynamic if you pass int then on select method you will identified by Int. best option us enum .
               ],
             ),
           ),
      ```
 ## showCupertinoModalPopup
     * Show cupertino ModalPopup is used for showing popup for iPhone.
     * It is used as modal in iOS device